PurbaMitra/HR-Dashboard/README.md

+# Save the README content to a markdown (.md) file using the provided template

+readme_content = """
 # 🧑‍💼 HR Dashboard – Employee Attendance Insights

 A dynamic, interactive Power BI dashboard designed to monitor employee attendance trends including **Presence %, Sick Leave %, and Work From Home %**—supporting HR professionals in making data-driven workforce decisions.